martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 Clients can determine the length of the Initial Token Extension by subtracting known and encoded field lengths from the overall transport parameter length.

+Client storage of this transport parameter is mandatory if it seeks to send 0-RTT packets with the corresponding aliased version.

 ## Multiple Servers for One Domain

 If multiple servers serve the same entity behind a load balancer, all such